-The Company expects its cash, cash equivalents, and marketable securities of \$56.0 million as of December 31, 2024, together with cash it expects to generate from future operations, will be sufficient to fund its operating expenses and capital expenditure requirements for a period of at least twelve months from the date of this Quarterly Report on Form 10-Q. As the Company is in the growth stage of its business and operates in an emerging field of technology, the Company expects to continue to strategically and carefully invest in various areas of the business to support that growth.
+The Company expects its cash, cash equivalents, and marketable securities of \$35.0 million as of March 31, 2025, together with cash it expects to generate from future operations, will be sufficient to fund its operating expenses and capital expenditure requirements for a period of at least twelve months from the date of this Quarterly Report on Form 10-Q. As the Company is in the growth stage of its business and operates in an emerging field of technology, the Company expects to continue to strategically and carefully invest in various areas of the business to support that growth.
 The Company may require additional capital to respond to expected growth in the demand for equipment to support its "leased equipment" offering, technological advancements, competitive dynamics or technologies, customer demands, business opportunities, challenges, acquisitions, or unforeseen circumstances.
-To the extent that the Company's projected revenue growth does not materialize, the Company has established plans to preserve existing cash liquidity, which includes additional reductions to operating expenses and capital expenditures.
+To the extent that the Company's projected revenue growth does not materialize, it has established plans to preserve existing cash liquidity, which includes additional reductions in operating expenses and capital expenditures.

-Although not required to fund ongoing operations, in an improving interest rate environment the Company may choose to engage in debt financings or enter into credit facilities for other strategic reasons.
+Although not required to fund ongoing operations, in an improving interest rate environment the Company may choose to engage in debt financings or enter into credit facilities for prudent capital management purposes and to provide additional readily available capital for strategic and other purposes.
 If the Company is unable to obtain adequate financing or financing on terms satisfactory to it, when it requires it, the Company's ability to continue to grow or support the business and to respond to business challenges could be significantly limited.
 In particular, global events such as public health emergencies, international political turmoil, including in Europe and the Middle East, and related international sanctions, tariffs, supply chain disruptions, and prolonged inflation and rising interest rates have resulted in, and may continue to result in, significant disruption of global financial markets, reducing the Company's ability to access capital.
 If the Company is unable to raise additional funds when or on the terms desired, its business, financial condition and results of operations could be adversely affected.